All nonprofits are asked, ‘Where does

 half or full day.
 Art activities include sculpture, painting, drawing, printmaking, creative

 crafts, dance and theater.
-Over 45% of our students receive scholarships.
+Over 80% of our students receive scholarships.
+Last year we awarded

-Families participate at no charge in a day’s
+Families participate at no charge in a day of visual

-and creative writing sessions; a variety of musical performances from
+sculpture, storytelling and creative writing sessions; a variety of musical performances from

-voice to musical instrument to a barbershop quartet; multi-cultural dance performances—ballet, jazz, lyrical;
+voice to musical instrument; multi-cultural dance performances—ballet, jazz, theater performances;

-high school students at no charge.
-Working with faculty or visiting artists, students may
+art experiences not accessible in their school.
+Working with faculty or visiting artists, students

 collaborate on a large-scale project or participate in unique class experiences, such as Stone